 The President of the Coastal Bend College, Chief of Police, or other designee is responsible for activating the College EOP, including common and specialized procedures as well as hazard specific incident plans.
-The President of the Coastal Bend College or designee will assign an Incident Commander based the command structure.
+The President or designee will assign an Incident Commander based the command structure.

-When deemed appropriate for the situation, outside assistance should be available to aid or assist CBC in most incidents; response will be coordinated using the Incident Command System.
+When deemed appropriate for the situation, outside assistance should be available to aid or assist CBC in most incidents; response will be coordinated using the Incident Command System (ICS).

-During preparedness exercises or in actual incidents where unique expertise may require, subject matter experts that specialize in specific hazards such as:
+During preparedness exercises or in actual incidents where unique expertise may require subject matter experts that specialize in specific hazards such as: